 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.79 minutes getting to work every day.

 The overall education level of Medford is somewhat higher than in the average US city of 21.84%: 27.14% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Medford in 2010 was $23,097, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $92,388 for a family of four.
+The per capita income in Medford in 2018 was $29,714, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $118,856 for a family of four.
 However, Medford contains both very wealthy and poor people as well.

+Medford is a very ethnically-diverse city.
 The people who call Medford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medford residents report their race to be White, followed by Asian.
 Medford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.36% of the city’s residents.
-Important ancestries of people in Medford include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 17.15% of the city’s residents.
+Important ancestries of people in Medford include German, English, Irish, Italian, and Norwegian.

 The most common language spoken in Medford is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and German/Yiddish.